GpointChen/NovelaiImagePuller/readme.md

 All your settings will be saved automatically when you start requesting images, and your images will be downloaded into `download\` folder.

+If you mess up your settings, you can delete `settings.json` and it will be re-generated when launch the app.

 You can check the log in `nips.log`.